skellat/69admins/about.md

 Production services on this program are provided by the team at Erie Looking Productions.
 To find out more please visit their website at <https://erielookingproductions.info>.

-The site is maintained via GitHub at <https://github.com/skellat/69admins>.
+The site is earnestly maintained via GitHub at <https://github.com/skellat/69admins>.